 ANN ARBOR, MI – Last week, the Bicentennial Commencement Committee debated replacing both the keynote and student commencement speakers for the Winter 2017 Commencement with a video montage of speeches from past years.

 Since that time, the Commencement Committee has revised the plan, and they are now considering featuring ten “celebrity speakers” who would talk for about five minutes each.
-Instead of a student speaker, they plan to create a video montage of multiple students addressing the graduating class of 2017.
+According to The VIP Roll, an entertainment online news, instead of a student speaker, they plan to create a video montage of multiple students addressing the graduating class of 2017.

 Engineering student Clare Hyde heard about the plan from committee members and started a survey in order to gauge student opinion concerning the matter.
 The survey allowed students to write personal statements regarding their feelings about the possibility of replacing the commencement speaker with a video montage.
 Hyde accumulated more than 1000 responses, an overwhelming majority of which expressed disapproval of the proposed change.